A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: Discussion

-Interest in ordered SSMs is not limited to BNP inference for SSPs with ordering.
+We believe that interest in ordered SSMs is not limited to BNP inference for SSPs with ordering.
 Ordered SSMs, and in particular the ordered PYP prior, may be also applied to a setting in which species are not explicitly observed, but need to be inferred.
 This is the case of Bayesian mixture models \citep{Fru(19)}, where each observation is assumed to be assigned to a latent component (species' label), which characterizes some features of the distribution of the observations.
-In such a setting, ordered SSMs may be used to specify the distribution of the mixture's probabilities of the latent components, with such a components being ordered according to some weights \citep{Jam(06a)}.
+In such a setting, ordered SSMs may be used to specify the distribution of the mixture's probabilities of the latent components, with such components being ordered according to some weights \citep{Jam(06a)}.
 Ordered SSMs admit a natural extension to the features sampling framework, which generalizes the species sampling framework by allowing each observation to belong to multiple species, now called features.
-Feature sampling problems first appeared in ecology for modeling the presence or absence of an animal in a trap, and their importance has grown dramatically in recent years driven by applications in biological and physical sciences \citep{Mas(21),Mas(22)}.
+Feature sampling problems first appeared in ecology for modeling the presence or absence of an animal in a trap, and their importance has grown dramatically in recent years driven by numerous applications in biological and physical sciences \citep{Mas(21),Mas(22)}.
 In such a context, the Beta process prior \citep{Bro(13)} is the most popular nonparametric prior for modeling the unknown feature's composition of the population.
 The definition of an ordered version of the Beta process prior, and generalizations thereof, would be the starting point to introduce and investigate feature sampling problems with ordering.

-\section{Acknowledgments}
+\subsection{Acknowledgments}

-The authors thank Paul Jenkins for useful discussions on the use of age-ordered random partitions in population genetics.
-Cecilia Balocchi, Federico Camerlenghi and Stefano Favaro received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 817257.
-Federico Camerlenghi and Stefano Favaro gratefully acknowledge the support from the Italian Ministry of Education, University and Research (MIUR), ``Dipartimenti di Eccellenza" grant 2018-2022.
+The authors are grateful to the Associate Editor and two anonymous Referees for their comments and corrections that allow them to improve remarkably the paper.
+The authors wish to thank Paul Jenkins for useful discussions on the use of age-ordered random partitions in population genetics.
 Federico Camerlenghi is a member of the \textit{Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni} (GNAMPA) of the \textit{Istituto Nazionale di Alta Matematica} (INdAM).
+Stefano Favaro is also affiliated to IMATI-CNR ``Enrico Magenes'' (Milan, Italy).